 Step 1: Form a company in Peru

-First, you’ll need to form a company.
+Before you register a cargo airline in Peru, you must first form the company.
 Though Peru offers several legal entities for businesses to choose from, local law requires airline companies to establish a Foreign Branch Office.

 The branch, based in Peru, will have its own tax identification but remain connected with the parent company for your airline.
 Known as a ‘Sucursal’ in Peru, isn’t legally independent from the parent company.
 Therefore, your parent company can provide support and investments to the branch as needed.
 With a branch, you don’t need to invest social capital.